YEERF/my-first-project/README.md

 # my-first-project
-This is a teat file.
+This is a test file.